worthyag/SixLove/reports/finalReport.md

 *The planner app also allows users to add, edit, and delete tennis sessions (this is expanded upon in [section 4.3](#43-the-planner-app).

-Like the `registration` app, I began with a model. **Figure 39** displays the fields and the name of the table that I created with the model (this is a simplified version of the TennisSession table displayed in **Figure 28**, since the friends aspect wasn't implemented at this stage).
+Like the `registration` app, I began with a model. **Figure 39** displays the fields and the name of the table that I created with the model.

 <img title="" src="images/TennisSessionUML.png" alt="">